 - Removal inc. stump $520

-The location of your pine tree on your property can add a significant amount to the cost of removal.
-Take for example, a large Norfolk Island pine that is in the front yard of a property as opposed to the back yard, which has limited access, where the tree would otherwise be located.
+The cost of removing a pine tree from your property can be significantly impacted by where on the property the tree is located.
+Take for instance a sizable Norfolk Island pine that is located in the front yard of a house, as opposed to the back yard, which has limited access, where the tree would otherwise be located.

-Because it is so difficult to get equipment up close to the Pine tree in the rear of your property, it will take a lot more manual labor to get it down on the ground and out the front to haul away.
+Because it is so challenging to get machinery close to the pine tree at the back of your property, it will require a great deal more personal labour to get the machinery down on the ground and out the front door so that it may be removed.

-Pro tip: if you can allow rear access to the tree service professional by removing a section of fence and lowering them in through either a neighbour’s yard or a rear Street, it will dramatically reduce the cost of removing your Pine tree.
+Tip: If you can allow rear access to the tree service professional by removing a section of fence and lowering them in through either a neighbor's yard or a rear Street, it will dramatically reduce the cost of removing your Pine tree.
 You can do this by lowering them in through either a rear Street or a neighbor's yard.

-Lumber company – if you have a large number of pine trees on your property that are easily assessable and easily felled (small farm or a large block of land), you could ring around several lumber companies and see if they'll remove the Pine tree's free, in exchange for the timber.
+Lumber company – If you have a large number of pine trees on your property that are easily assessable and easily felled (small farm or a large block of land), you could ring around several lumber companies and see if they'll remove the Pine tree's free of charge, in exchange for the timber.
 If you have a large number of pine trees on your property that are easily assessable and easily felled (small farm or a large block of land), you could use this method.

 Free removal of trees in suburban areas in exchange for timber – In the past, They have come across advertisements on Gumtree and eBay offering free firewood to anyone who is willing to take responsibility for cutting down the tree themselves.

-To be honest, I’m not sure how successful those bids were successful.
+To tell you the truth, I have no idea whether or not those bids were successful.
 Both the cost of firewood and the cost of removing trees can be significant.
-We just don't think it will happen under the right circumstances that happen unless you live in a small rural community and you know someone who is seeking for firewood. sorry, but Just just don't see it happening.
+We just don't think it will happen under the ideal circumstances that arise unless you live in a tiny rural community and you know someone who is seeking for firewood. sorry, but Just just don't see it happening.

 Do You Tip Tree Trimmers?

-Tipping is a practise that is commonly associated with waiters as well as people who work in other service-oriented occupations such as valets, barbers, and bartenders.
-However, it is not customary to tip for many other specialty services, such as cashiers, dentists, or auto mechanics.
+Tipping is a practise that is commonly associated with waiters as well as people who work in other service-oriented jobs such as barbers, valets, and bartenders.
+It is not, however, common practise to leave a tip for many other types of specialised services, such as cashiers, dentists, or auto mechanics.

-My feeling is you could tip your tree trimmers if
+The general consensus is that you could lose your tree trimmers if.

-- a) they go out of their way to help you with an extra task
+- a) they go above and beyond to assist you with an additional task;

-- b) the job seems to be harder than anticipated, like a stubborn tree trunk or
+- b) the job appears to be more difficult than anticipated, such as a recalcitrant tree trunk;

-- c) you felt they did an exceptional job like cleaning up not only the tree mess but maybe some other foliage you had.
+- c) you had the impression that they did an exceptional job, such as cleaning up not only the mess caused by the tree but also possibly some other foliage you had.

 Even though additional rates have already been factored in for an emergency tree removal in the middle of the night when it's chilly and raining, a tip for a service that was done fast and safely would certainly be appreciated.

 Can My Tree Benefit From Tree Cabling Services?